 Homeowners in Florida

-The typical Florida homeowner spends $2,084 annually on home insurance.
+The typical Florida homeowner spends an average cost of $2,084 annually on home insurance.
 That’s nearly double what the average American homeowner pays per year, and means Florida has the most expensive insurance premiums of any state.

 - Median Home Value: 169,200

 - % of Income on Home Ownership: 38.60%

 Florida’s median house value and household income are slightly less than national norms.
 The typical house in Florida costs $160,000, which is about $16,000 less than most homes in the U.S. And the average household income here is $46,036, slightly lower than the national median income of $52,250.
 At 38.6%, Sunshine State residents spend more of their income on housing related costs than the average America.
 That ranks Florida 4th for states whose residents spend the greatest percentage of their income on home ownership expenses.
 In Florida, 64.8% of homes are owner occupied, which is slightly more than the national average of 63.5% and ranks the state 28th for the greatest percentage of owner occupied homes in the country.